-As you probably already know, the terminal provides tech professionals a lot of flexibility when it comes to managing Linux operating systems.
-But what if you’re not a tech professional and still have a need to effectively manage several Linux servers?
+As you probably already know, the terminal provides tech professionals a lot of flexibility in managing Linux operating systems.
+But what if you’re not a tech professional and still need to effectively manage several Linux servers?
 Well, we have a solution for you!
-In this article, we’ll show you how to install and start using Webmin – an open-source web-based tool which allows users to manage almost every aspect of your operating system right from you web browser!
+In this article, we’ll show you how to install and start using Webmin – an open-source web-based tool that allows users to manage almost every aspect of your operating system right from your web browser!

-For example, you can use Webmin to manage user accounts, configuration firewall, configure DNS settings, updating OS and its packages.
+For example, you can use Webmin to manage user accounts, configure firewall, configure DNS settings, updating OS and its packages.

-Here’s a list of Webmin’s features which you might be interested in:
+Here’s a list of Webmin’s features that you might be interested in:

 - See server’s utilization stats.

 - Manage user accounts: create and delete and change users’ passwords.

 - Configure network settings, e.g., network interface IPs, DNS, DHCP.

 - Set up disk limits for services and users.

 You must have sudo privileges to install and set up Webmin on Ubuntu Linux.

 Webmin is not listed in the official Ubuntu repository, so you need to use the following steps to install it by manually adding the Webmin repository to your Ubuntu server first: